 Thinking of turning your hand to a cosmetic remodel of the bathroom, or perhaps an intense no-sleep-for-five-weeks renovation of your kitchen?
 2018 renovation trends are all about the rejection of previous trends.
-A ubiquitous look for so many homes in the previous years are leading towards many designers and home renovators deciding to bring more of their own personality and taste into their designs.
+A ubiquitous look for so many homes in the previous years is causing many designers and home renovators to bring more of their own personality and taste into their designs.

 But there are some classic looks that will continue to provide a solid base from which designs continue to branch out.